KornelWitkowski/KnightShift-GE-RTS/README.md

 - `_manual` - function headers that can be used in scripts
 - `_compiler` - compiler, should not be modified
 - `aiplayers` - AI scripts for new bots: expert, master and divine.
 Players are randomly assigned development strategies.
 Some of the AI players have been moved to the `gametypes` folder because the mission script has greater access to game objects of units and players.
 - `campaigns` - the folder contains only helper functions that are used in other scripts.
-Original campaign mission scripts can be found here: https://github.com/InsideKnightShift/Programming/blob/main/Scripts/SkryptyDoPolanV2.rar
+Original campaign mission scripts can be found [here](https://github.com/InsideKnightShift/Programming/blob/main/Scripts/SkryptyDoPolanV2.rar)
 - `gametypes` - game mode scripts
 - `units` - unit scripts